grafana/agent/docs/sources/flow/config-language/expressions/referencing_exports.md

 ![Flow of example pipeline](/media/docs/agent/flow_referencing_exports_diagram.svg)

-As with all expressions, once the value is resolved, it must match the [type][] of the attribute it is assigned to.
+After the value is resolved, it must match the [type][] of the attribute it is assigned to.
-While you can only configure attributes using the basic River types, the exports of components can take on special internal River types such as Secrets or Capsules, which expose different functionality.
+While you can only configure attributes using the basic River types, the exports of components can take on special internal River types, such as Secrets or Capsules, which expose different functionality.

 [type]: {{< relref "./types_and_values.md" >}}